 If the culmination of your research is a production (theatre, musical, readings), you must demonstrate in your proposal how your research will inform all aspects of the production.
 In other words, you are requesting funding primarily for your research to develop your production rather than funding for the costs of the production, although you may include those costs in your proposal.

 Research involving human subjects (including conducting interviews) must be approved by the university's Internal Review Board (IRB), a process which might take up to three months.
 Students are urged to consider the possible three-month wait period when developing a timetable for a project.
-Before submitting a proposal for an Independent Research grant, a student must complete the online CITI course.
+When submitting a proposal for an Independent Research grant, a student must include verification that she has completed the online CITI course.
 Discuss this with your faculty sponsor or collaborator for the grant and be sure he/she will assist you with the IRB procedure.
 Information about IRB and the CITI course is available at: http://tulane.edu/asvpr/irb/

 These grants will fund travel expenses for undergraduate women who present papers, participate in a panel, or attend professional academic meetings.
 Students may apply for funding after the paper has been submitted but before acceptance, and funding may be conditional upon acceptance of the paper.
 Applicant should indicate if she will attend the conference regardless of acceptance of paper.
 Students must complete such travel prior to graduating from Tulane University.
 Preference is given to presenters or panel participants over conference attendees, and proof of submission or acceptance must be included with the proposal.
 A copy of the paper presented must be included with the student’s final report or final reimbursement request, and the logo of the Newcomb College Institute must be displayed as a sponsor of the paper/project.
 Proposals for conference attendance, as opposed to conference participation, may be only partially funded.
 Applicants may submit a proposal for conference presentation/attendance in the same cycle in which the conference occurs, but the program does not fund costs for a conference already attended.
 If attending and not participating/presenting, applicant must describe how attendance at the conference is important to her work.